macaroni-os/macaroni-site/site/content/iso/_index.md

         <span class="badge-label badge-blue">newbie</span>
         </div>
       </td>
-      <td>Ideal for new users and/or not developers that don't need a compilator.</td>
+      <td>Ideal for new users and/or non-developers that don't need a compiler.</td>
     </tr>
     <tr>
       <td>